syn-ce/JuliaSetExplorer/README.md

 ### Selected

+_Please note that this feature is currently unavailable._
 "Selected" will send a request to a server and load the parameters of a random Julia set out of a predetermined selection of particularly interesting Julia sets.

 ### Community

+_Please note that this feature is currently unavailable._
-"Community" will also send a request to a server but instead of choosing from a predetermined selection of Julia sets, it will instead take into consideration all Julia sets which have been downloaded by other people.
+Community" will also send a request to a server but instead of choosing from a predetermined selection of Julia sets, it will instead take into consideration all Julia sets which have been downloaded by other people.

 Note that **in order to use this feature, the option "send and load Julia sets (community)"** in the info-modal (press "i" or click the question mark in the lower right corner of the screen) **has to be checked**.